1552 Broadway: Site

-The I. Miller Building is at 1552 Broadway, at the northeast corner with 46th Street, along Times Square in the Midtown Manhattan neighborhood of New York City.
-While the building carries a Broadway address, it is actually on the east side of Seventh Avenue, as the adjoining section of Broadway was converted into a permanent pedestrian plaza in the 2010s.
+The I. Miller Building is at 1552 Broadway, at the northeast corner with 46th Street, along Times Square in the Midtown Manhattan neighborhood of New York City, New York, U.S. While the building carries a Broadway address, it is actually on the east side of Seventh Avenue, as the adjoining section of Broadway was converted into a permanent pedestrian plaza in the 2010s.
 The rectangular land lot covers 3,234 ft2, with a frontage of 40 ft on Times Square and 80 ft along 46th Street.
 1552 Broadway faces Duffy Square directly to the west.

 The current building was adapted from a pair of four-story brownstone tenements at 1552 and 1554 Broadway.
 The surrounding area is part of Manhattan's Theater District and contains many Broadway theatres.
 The building is surrounded to the north and east by the Actors Equity Building at 1560 Broadway.
 Immediately to the north are TSX Broadway at 1568 Broadway, containing the Palace Theatre, as well as the Embassy Theatre within 1560 Broadway.
 Other nearby buildings include the Church of St. Mary the Virgin to the east; 1540 Broadway and the Lyceum Theatre to the south; the New York Marriott Marquis to the southwest; the Lunt-Fontanne Theatre and Hotel Edison to the west; and the Morgan Stanley Building to the northwest.